Iowa Paralegal Career Guide

 Paralegal Certification in Iowa

-At the state level, Iowa paralegal certification is not currently required to work as a paralegal or legal assistant.
+Iowa paralegal certification is not currently required to work as a paralegal or legal assistant in the state.
 Paralegals and legal assistants have been designated as legal paraprofessionals and may work under the direct supervision of a qualified attorney.
 Though some law firms and corporate legal departments continue to offer onsite training, many employers require candidates to have completed formal training, such as that offered by various Iowa paralegal programs.
 Generally, programs offered by paralegal schools in Iowa include an introduction to procedural law, training in formal writing, and instruction on legal research methods and presentation.
-Two of the currently offered Iowa paralegal programs have been approved by the American Bar Association (ABA).
+One Iowa paralegal program has been approved by the American Bar Association (ABA).

 It is strongly recommended that paralegals seek professional certification through a national organization following completion of an Iowa paralegal program.
 National organizations such as the National Federation of Paralegal Associations (NFPA) and the National Association of Legal Assistants (NALA) offer generally recognized paralegal certification examinations.
 The Iowa Association of Legal Assistants is affiliated with the National Association of Legal Assistants and endorses NALA’s Certified Paralegal examination.
 However, other national certification exams are offered that may be acceptable to Iowa employers, especially for candidates who have received formal paralegal training at an accredited school.
 You can get a better idea of the typical requirements for Iowa paralegal jobs on our jobs board.
 You can also learn more about national certification through our guide Steps to Become a Paralegal.